mendix/docs/content/en/docs/appstore/use-content/services/business-events.md

 With [Mendix Business Events](https://marketplace.mendix.com/link/component/202649), applications can signal when something important happens and can independently subscribe to these events if they want to be informed.

 To deliver these events reliably between your applications, an event broker is required.
-For apps running the Mendix cloud on licensed nodes, you will need to purchase a license for the [Mendix Event Broker](/appstore/services/event-broker/).
+For apps running Mendix Cloud on licensed nodes, you will need to purchase a license for the [Mendix Event Broker](/appstore/services/event-broker/).

 {{% alert color="info" %}}
 Business events are supported in Studio Pro [9.18](/releasenotes/studio-pro/9.18/) and above and currently can only be deployed to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/).{{% /alert %}}